mahowik/stock-profit-scanner/README.md

 # stock-profit-scanner

 Stock profit scanner was created to find optimal points (% threshold from local MIN/MAX) to buy/sell stocks (like S&P500, Nasdaq etc) and outperform the market or time the market.
-What is not possible in theory :)
+What is possible in theory only :)

 DISCLAIMER: IT'S NOT A RECOMMENDATION FOR TRADE!
 USE THIS FOR YOUR OWN RESPONSIBILITY AND RISK!!!